adnguyen/Notebooks_and_Protocols/2017_notebook.md

 ![](https://user-images.githubusercontent.com/4654474/29672387-176b63ac-88ba-11e7-8f12-47325686cf78.png)

+* Note: At the last few days of collection, the fruits will become very juicy so we sometimes clean the insects with water before moving into the vermiculite.
+Try to collect the insect at the same schedule every day

+### Respirometry:

+1. Take the pupae out from the vermiculite at the day of respirometry.
+Normally we do purge in the afternoon and injection in the next morning.
+I can show you the details of respirometry later.

-I need to autoclave vermiculite to provide a sterile environment for the larvae.
+### Notes:  I need to autoclave vermiculite to provide a sterile environment for the larvae.

 ------